sandraschi/tapo-camera-mcp/docs/monitoring/QUICKSTART.md

 - Elasticsearch: `http://localhost:9200`

 ## Prometheus scraping
-Prometheus is preconfigured to scrape the MCP server metrics at `http://host.docker.internal:7777/metrics`.
+Prometheus is preconfigured to scrape the MCP server metrics at `http://host.docker.internal:7777/metrics` using the consolidated config at `deploy\\prometheus\\prometheus.yaml` (mounted by the compose file).

 Ensure the MCP web server is running and exposes `/metrics`.
 This repo's `src\tapo_camera_mcp\web\server.py` provides the endpoint.